eugene-seb/MF-Library/README.md

 ### **Technologies & Tools**

 - **Database**
     - **PostgreSQL** is the primary database engine chosen for its robustness and compatibility with Spring Boot.
         - Each microservice will have **its own database instance**.

 - Docker & Kubernetes
 - Cloud Hosting (AWS or Local Kubernetes Cluster)
-- Spring Cloud Config & Eureka Server
+- Spring Cloud Config & Eureka Server, Kafka
 - CI/CD Pipeline (GitHub Actions)